Zyziek055/VoiceAssistant/README.md

 # Local Pi Assistant – Offline Raspberry Pi Voice Assistant

-A privacy focused voice assistant running locally on Raspberry Pi 5.
-Uses OpenAI WhisperAI for speech-to-text and Ollama LLM for responses, which are displayed on 16x2 LCD screen.
+This is a privacy focused voice assistant running locally on my Raspberry Pi 5.
+I used OpenAI WhisperAI for speech-to-text and Ollama LLM for responses, which are displayed on 16x2 LCD screen.

 ## Built With